rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/Messages/Messages.md

 <br />

 By default, a date and timestamp is displayed with each message.
+We recommend using the `timestamp` prop in real chatbots, since it will allow you to set persistent dates and times on messages, even if the messages re-render.
 You can update `timestamp` with a different [date and time format](/ux-writing/numerics) as needed.

 ```js file="./BotMessage.tsx"